 A core part of my activity is providing Coaching for young people.
 There is actually no age definition for young people that I think is helpful, but I am generally thinking about people from age 11 up, including University age.

 This is an age range that I have significant experience of, through teaching, Coaching, and as a parent.
 I am aware of the significant challenges faced by all young people as they grow physically, intellectually, and emotionally.
 A great deal is expected of young people in terms of what they achieve and what they have to put up with.
 Our society has become more complex and in many cases the level of support available has decreased.

 The levels of anxiety and depression seen amongst young people is rising each year, and it is rare to find a young person who isn’t experiencing some form of stress.

-I believe that coaching can provide the support that many young people need in terms of:
+Coaching can provide the support that many young people need in terms of:

 - helping manage the dynamic complexities around growing up

 - learning and study skills

 - decision making